 A common understanding of how OECD countries uphold democratic principles and the rule of law to access personal data held by [private entities] [private sector] [enterprises] [firms] for law enforcement and national security purposes while respecting privacy is needed to maintain trust among OECD countries’ digital ecosystem.

-OECD countries have adopted, over time, diverse practices to access personal data in a manner consistent with democratic principles and the rule of law, and that such practices, while not identical to one another, are founded upon similar principles that reflect their shared commitment to protecting human rights and to enabling cross-border data flows.
+OECD countries have adopted, over time, diverse practices to access personal data in a manner consistent with democratic principles and the rule of law, and such practices, while not identical to one another, are founded upon similar principles that reflect their shared commitment to protecting human rights and to enabling cross-border data flows.

 The below set of Principles for government access to personal data held by [private entities] [private sector] [enterprises] [firms] can thereby build a foundation to encourage and support the free flow of personal data among their countries.